-Understanding ACI packet encapsulation and ACI packet format are important topics for network professionals who aim to gain a deep knowledge of Cisco ACI.
+Understanding ACI packet encapsulation and ACI packet format is an essential topic for network professionals who aim to gain a deep knowledge of Cisco ACI.

 In this video article, I explore ACI iVXLAN encapsulation and explain the ACI packet fields and format.